 Farmers require a digital identity to be able to onboard the FairChain programmes for radical transparency and radical engagement.
 Next to this, there should be a place for producers to announce how much of a product they have for sale.

-A local guide with a smartphone registers the producer.
+Producers sign up via the app.
+If they don’t have access to internet or a smart phone yet, a local guide with a smartphone registers them.
 This creates a digital identity for the producer in FairChain system.

-When a producer has some products to sell, they can ask the local guide to submit the amount on the app.
+When a producer has some products to sell, they submit the type of the product and the amount on the app.
 Brands will see the availability and bid an offer.
 If the producer accepts the bid, the deal is done.

 We create a different web app screen for each actor in the supply chain.
 With this app, an actor can create a batch, process it and submit it.